top of page

 President's TED Talk

-It's fantastic to see the activity & energy levels rising across our Club - step into the Torrens Shed on a Thursday arvo, or West Lakes of a Tuesday morning, and you'll immediately see that the feelings are upbeat, the enthusiasm is raging and the vibe is electric!!!
-There is a real sense of 'can-do, will-do' about the Club at the minute, so let's keep that momentum going in everything we do!
+It is fantastic to see the activity & energy levels rising across our Club.
+Step into the Torrens Shed on a Thursday afternoon, or West Lakes on a Tuesday morning, and you will immediately see that the feelings are upbeat, the enthusiasm is raging, and the vibe is electric!
+There is a real sense of 'can-do, will-do' about the Club at the moment, so let us keep that momentum going in everything we do!

 On the water, there is tons of action at the moment!

-Thursday Night Socials are drawing in the punters for a paddle on the duck pond and a feed from ICG - last night's session saw several new members & guests jump in to give it a go!
-If you know of someone who might be interested, send them down to the Torrens on a Thursday night for an into!
+Thursday Night Socials are drawing in the punters for a paddle on the duck pond and a feed from ICG.
+Last night's session saw several new members & guests jump in to give it a go!
+If you know of someone who might be interested, send them down to the Torrens on a Thursday night for an intro!

 Tomorrow's West Lakes Regatta has 23 ARC boats racing across all events.
 This regatta is the final selection event for our State Champ crews!